Improving the experience of people facing floods, with personalized alerts and real-time data.

 • Main Feature: The main feature was well-received, being clear and direct.

-• "Register" Button: The "Register" button lacked sufficient emphasis, making it less noticeable for users.
+• "Register" Button: The "Register" button, centered between the menus, provided enough emphasis, making it highly noticeable to users.

 • Historical Graph: The historical graph was not clear enough to help users easily interpret the time/level relationship.